 During many walks in the surrounding forests, we would often sit alongside an ancient trail and she would read stories to me by Hermann Hesse, Rainier Maria Rilke and others.
 As I grew older these tales, particularly Siddhartha, inspired in me an interest in spirituality and a desire to explore Thailand, Bali and northern India.

-Thus began a lifelong journey.
 Throughout my off-road travels I began discovering a different world, meeting people who lived in a different way, with different values.
 They had just the basic necessities and yet were very happy people.
 No psychological problems.

 These journeys and others I took with friends and family became a means of coming into relationship with myself and others that was far removed from the limiting beliefs of my “conditioned”, sheltered, upper-middle class upbringing.
 It gave me a new awareness of the world, that has given me the ability to relate to a wide range of people and cultures that bring a rich sense of humanity to my bodywork practice.

 “Travel is such a wonderful experience!
 Especially when you forget you are traveling.
 Then you will enjoy whatever you see and do.
 Those who look into themselves when they travel will not think about what they see.
 In fact, there is no distinction between the viewer and the seen.
 You experience everything with the totality of yourself, so that every blade of grass, every mountain, every lake is alive and is a part of you.
 When there is no division between you and what is other, this is the ultimate experience of traveling.”